French Lavender Field

 English Lavenders: The Angustifolia Group

-I usually grow smaller than my French Lavender neighbors and you might notice my stems are shorter.
+I usually grow smaller than French Lavender and you might notice my stems are shorter.
 My fragrance is milder and I’m okay with that.
 Because of this, my flowers make a suitable food or tea additive as my flavor is somewhat sweeter and less perfumey.
 But my fragrance isn’t strong enough to ward off insects and lacks germicidal quality.

 Botanical name: Lavandula angustifolia ‘Royal Velvet’